 There are many different types of MLM Compensation Plans.
-Every company has a “somewhat” different compensation plan than its competitors.
+Every company in our industry has a “somewhat” different compensation plan than its competitors.
 Look at any 10 companies and you will find 10 different pay plans.

-The purpose of this post is to help you choose the right compensation plan for you.
+The purpose of this post is to help you choose the right MLM Compensation Plan for you.
 Only you know what is best for you, so please do your due diligence.

 Prior to joining any MLM Company, you should have a thorough understanding of its compensation plan.
 You should know exactly how much you will get paid when you do certain things.
 You should know what you need to do to earn $1,000 per month, $3,000 per month or $10,000 per month.
 You should understand the retailing bonuses, fast start bonuses, team overrides, leadership qualifications, etc.

 That way, there is no confusion or misunderstanding.
-After all, if you don’t know HOW you get paid, how can you expect to be successful?
+After all, if you don’t know HOW you get paid, how can you expect to be successful in the business?

 For instance, a 5 x 7 forced matrix plan allows you to have five people on each level.
 After you sponsor your first five people, you must place all future distributors on level two or below.
 You’re still their sponsor, but they’re not on your first level.